How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 - Quiet to run

-- Conserves energy and saves you money
+- It conserves energy and saves you money

 - Affordable to purchase